-For lunch grab a seat at Henry’s Sandwich Station, family owned cafe and the only restaurant in FAT Village.
+For lunch grab a seat at Henry’s Sandwich Station, a family-owned cafe and the only restaurant in FAT Village.
 The space opens up on the street, letting the fresh air and sunshine into a fairly small room.
-The menu is a hearty selection packed with overwhelmingly delicious options like artisanal toasts, pancakes, specialty sandwiches, and various poutines.
+The menu is a hearty selection packed with overwhelmingly delicious options like artisanal toast, pancakes, specialty sandwiches, and various poutines.

 Evening I’ve done some research on the nightlife prior to arriving but was more interested in where the locals like to go, the options for this evening are all based on the suggestions of local mixologists and one sea captain.

-To start the evening take a quick Uber from FAT Village to Las Olas Boulevard, area most known for its bar and restaurant scene.
-Soak in the sunset views from The Balcony, Cajun eats and craft cocktails spot, with open interior and plenty of balcony space, as the name might suggest.
+To start the evening take a quick Uber from FAT Village to Las Olas Boulevard, the area most known for its bar and restaurant scene.
+Soak in the sunset views from The Balcony, a Cajun eats and crafts cocktails spot, with an open interior and plenty of balcony space, as the name might suggest.

 For dinner and cocktails stroll over to North Federal Highway and head up to the Sparrow, a classy rooftop bar located on the top floor of the hotel Dalmar.
-Late night cocktails and dancing can also continue at Unit B, Fort Lauderdale’s very own speakeasy.
-And for all of those looking to have a more casual evening there is Rhythm & Vine beer garden with rotating food trucks, bar set inside a vintage Airstream, and local DJs on the turntables.
+Late-night cocktails and dancing can also continue at Unit B, Fort Lauderdale’s very own speakeasy.
+And for all of those looking to have a more casual evening, there is Rhythm & Vine beer garden with rotating food trucks, a bar set inside a vintage Airstream, and local DJs on the turntables.

 Afternoon Fort Lauderdale has 300+ miles of navigable waterways which is why people sometimes refer to it as the “Venice of America”.
 The best way to see these wonderful canals is naturally by being on a boat.
 There are plenty of people who can take you out on the water but we had the pleasure of spending the afternoon with The Yacht Chick crew.
 Onboard guests are treated to cold drinks and champagne while a local guide fills the time with stories about the region and celebrity villas.

-Our guide for this outing was Ernest Vasquez, one of the founders of 1000 Mermaids, artificial reef project and eco art gallery, joined by Evan Snow, founder of Choose954, a social movement focused on promoting and fostering art and culture in the GFL.
+Our guide for this outing was Ernest Vasquez, one of the founders of 1000 Mermaids, an artificial reef project, and eco-art gallery, joined by Evan Snow, founder of Choose954, a social movement focused on promoting and fostering art and culture in the GFL.
 The two hosts shared a ton of insight into the local scene and coral preservation (a conversation we all inevitably wanted to have).